-Starting at Te Rerenga Wairua (Cape Reinga) – one of the northernmost points in the North Island – this road-touring route follows Northland’s beautiful west coast to read the little town of Rawene on the edge of Hokianga Harbour.
+Starting at Te Rerenga Wairua (Cape Reinga) – one of the northernmost points in the North Island – this cycle-touring route follows Northland’s beautiful west coast to read the little town of Rawene on the edge of Hokianga Harbour.

 The Far North Cycleway starts from the famous Cape Reinga lighthouse that looks out over the convergence of the Tasman Sea and Pacific Ocean.
 After a short road section it hits the sands of Ninety Mile Beach to reach Ahipara then heads inland across the countryside to the Hokianga Harbour.